Pier Giorgio Righetti: Research

-In 2012, Righetti was awarded the 2012 Beckman award for "outstanding career achievement in the field of electrodriven separations and technologies with particular consideration given to developments of new methods and techniques in electrophoresis."
+In 2012, Righetti was awarded the 2012 Beckman Award for "outstanding career achievement in the field of electrodriven separations and technologies with particular consideration given to developments of new methods and techniques in electrophoresis."
 The methodologies that Righetti developed include isoelectric focusing in soluble buffers and immobilized pH gradients; multicompartment electrolyzers for isoelectric membranes and membrane‐trapped enzyme reactors, and temperature‐programmed capillary zone electrophoresis (CZE).
 In 2017, researchers stated "The work of P.G.
 Righetti has been paramount in the ability to separate biomolecules electrophoretically, particularly according to isoelectric point."

 Righetti has published more than 750 papers, with an H-index of 60.
 He has created 10 patents and written 11 books.
 Several of his works are considered classic sources for electrophoretic methods.

-Righetti was closely involved with the journals Electrophoresis (founded 1980), and its sister journal Proteomics (founded 2001).
+Righetti was closely involved with the journal Electrophoresis (founded 1980), and its sister journal Proteomics (founded 2001).
 He served as a member of the editorial board of Electrophoresis from its founding by Bertold J. Radola onwards.
 He has also worked on the editorial boards of the Journal of Chromatography, the Journal of Capillary Electrophoresis, the Journal of Biochemical and Biophysical Methods, BioTechniques, and the Journal of Proteomics.

 He has served as the President of the Società Italiana di Proteomica (Italian Proteome Society, IPSo).

 Applications

-Righetti has applied his methods to biomedical and clinical problems, including the study of hemoglobin and the development of neonatal screening for the inherited blood disorder Beta thalassemia.
+Righetti has applied his methods to biomedical and clinical problems, including the study of haemoglobin and the development of neonatal screening for the inherited blood disorder Beta thalassemia.
 His work on immobilized pH gradients led to pioneering mapping of human proteins using two-dimensional gel electrophoresis.
-His multicompartment electrolyzer (MCE) for purifying proteins using amphoteric buffering membranes, has been used for pre-fractionation in proteome analysis.
+His multicompartment electrolyzer (MCE) for purifying proteins using amphoteric buffering membranes has been used for pre-fractionation in proteome analysis.
 His work on capillary zone electrophoresis (CZE) supports the identification of DNA point mutations.
 He has been involved in the development of large hexapeptide libraries for the identification of unique protein sequences, and in combinatorial peptide ligand capture.

-Beginning in 2011, Righetti's methods also have been used for the examination of historical artifacts.
+Beginning in 2011, Righetti's methods have also been used for the examination of historical artefacts.
 In 2011, Righetti was asked by Alberto Melloni to determine the composition of a Bible, believed to have belonged to the Italian explorer Marco Polo in 1271.
 After four centuries in Shangdu, China, the Bible was given to Cosimo III de' Medici, Grand Duke of Tuscany, in 1685, and became part of the holdings of the Laurentian Library in Florence, Italy.
 Fragmented into almost ten thousand pieces, the bible was slated for conservation.
 The ultrathin sheets of parchment, barely 80 microns thick, were suspected to be made from the skin of lamb fetuses.
 A team led by Lucia Toniolo examined a fragment from the manuscript, microwaving it, dissolving it with trypsin, and purifying it.
 They identified eight proteins from the genus Bos taurus indicative of calf tissue.
-They suggested that the parchment dated to southern France before 1250, and was likely a livre de poche, or pocket Bible, produced by scribes at the University of Paris.
+They suggested that the parchment dated to southern France before 1250 and was likely a livre de poche, or pocket Bible, produced by scribes at the University of Paris.